smallwat3r/rpi-gardener/README.md

 Note: I noticed the Pico can sometimes get out of sync and stop recording/sending data to the RPi.
-To fix this I'm adding a cronjob to the RPi to force the Pico to perform a soft restart and re-run `main.py` every 3 hours:
+To fix this I'm adding a cronjob to the RPi to force the Pico to perform a soft restart and restart its loop every 3 hours:

     0 */3 * * * (cd /home/pi/rpi-gardener && make mprestart)